-The Corina Gold Project comprises 13,478 hectares of exploration licenses covering a low-sulphidation epithermal vein system extending for several kilometers, with anomalous silver and gold values.
-The Company has an option agreement to sell the project to Compañía Minera Ares S.A.C. ("Ares"), a subsidiary of Hochschild, for staged cash payments totaling US\$4,150,000 (US\$150,000 of which was paid on signing), carrying out US\$2,000,000 in exploration and paying a 2% net smelter return ("NSR") royalty on any future production.
-Ares is the project operator, with Lara providing support with community relations until a Community Agreement is secured and thereafter on an as-needed basis.
+The Company has an option agreement to sell this project to Compañía Minera Ares S.A.C. ("Ares"), a subsidiary of Hochschild, for staged cash payments totaling US\$4,150,000 (US\$150,000 of which was paid on signing), carrying out US\$2,000,000 in exploration and paying a 2% net smelter return ("NSR") royalty on any future production.
+Ares is the project operator and is currently working to secure drill permits.